Protest occurs after racial incidents at Olathe South

 OLATHE, Kan. — Racial tensions boil in Olathe as protesters gathered outside the public school district’s office Monday evening.

-“I just feel as though it was kind of like a slap in the face,” Protest Organizer David Brox said.
+“I just feel as though it was kind of like a slap in the face,” David Brox, protest organizer, said.
 “Like it was, we’re going to give you three days, but we’re not going to deal with the issue, and it felt as though they had a moral obligation to deal with it to avoid tainting their reputation.”

 This comes after a Black student at Olathe South High School said his classmates used racial slurs toward him and showed him pictures of lynched Black people for months.